-Sexual health is an important part of physical and mental health, of emotional and social well-being.
-It's important to take care of your sexual health and, if you have children, evidence shows that it's good to talk about sex and relationships.
+Sexual health is an important part of physical and mental health as well as your emotional and social well-being.
+It's important to take care of your sexual health and, if you have children, it's good to talk about sex and relationships.

 Taking care of your sexual health

-For instance there are some STIs, like chlamydia, that you could be carrying without having any symptoms.
-This infection can affect fertility, so it's important to make use of sexual health information, advice and services.
+There are some STIs, like chlamydia, that you could be carrying without having any symptoms.
+This infection can affect fertility, so it's important to protect yourself.
+You can make use of sexual health information, advice and services.

 More information on chlamydia can be found in the following leaflet: